-This patriotic Red White & Rose Sangria is the cool, refreshing cocktail you need this summer!
+This patriotic Red, White & Blue Rose Sangria is the cool, refreshing cocktail you need this summer!
 A dry rosé wine base, naturally sweetened with watermelon, berries, and pear, is chilled with orange liqueur and tequila before being served with sparkling water and lots of crushed ice.

 Guys, I am literally living for sips like this right now.